 If you’re taking a job “just to get in the door” or hop the pond, it’s good to keep in mind that it can be harder to jump ship on a crap job in Germany.

-It’s also common in Germany to do fixed-length contracts, rather than open-ended ones.
+When working abroad in Germany, it’s also common to get fixed-length contracts, rather than open-ended ones.
 Even if you’re hired for what seems like a perm-based position, your contract might only be good for a year.
 Make sure you pay attention to this, as your visa is tied to the length of your employment contract.
 While it can be the case that your employer will simply renew your contract at the end of the year, it could also be the case that your contract terminates.
 Have a back-up plan in place just in case.

 Healthcare is a given